 - Only the General Medicine curriculum (3rd - 5th year ONLY) is offered to Erasmus students.

-- All of the subjects that a student chooses and writes down into the study records book ARE OBLIGATORY.
+- All of the subjects that a student chooses ARE OBLIGATORY.

-- Due to our pre-set schedule system, it is recommended that students do not combine subjects from more than 2 years of study.
-However, the possibility to combine subjects from more years exists (it largely depends which years you want to combine, which terms, which subjects and their extent).
+- Due to our pre-set schedule system, it is not allowed to combine subjects from more than 2 years of study.
+The best option is to combine subjects from two following years - eg. 3rd and 4th year subjects, or 4th year and 5th year subjects.

-- You may also enrol for elective subjects.
+- You may also enrol for elective subjects (page 14).
 However, we cannot guarantee that all the subjects will be taught as it is entirely dependent on the current interest on the side of the regular students and will be known only at the beginning of the current academic year.

 - If you wish to sit an exam (receive a mark/credits) from a PART of a subject (e.g. Internal Medicine IV - Rheumatology), from a subject that is not concluded by a final examination (where only credits are received at the end) or from an elective subject, you need to approach the guarantor of that specific subject with this application form and find out the possibilities.
 Only these authorities are entitled to agree to the specific requirement.
 However, BEAR IN MIND THAT NONE OF THE PRECEDING WILL BE STATED ON YOUR TRANSCRIPT.
 Only the standard way of finishing of the particular subject will be given on the transcript.

-- If you require any amendments to your Learning Agreement (a list of subjects to be attended during a term), you can submit your request to Ms Simona Rozkošová by September 30 AT THE LATEST.
+- If you require any amendments to your Learning Agreement (a list of subjects to be attended during a term), you can submit your request to Ms Simona Rozkošová within one week after your arrival maximum.

 - However, if you are attending a course over one whole year, you may still ask for changes in your subject list for the SUMMER TERM during the winter term.
 But, then again, you need to stick to the one-month-prior-notice rule.